filipesoccol/ipfs-public-fetcher/README.md

 - [x] Non IPFS URLs (Will fetch url itself.)

 ## Roadmap to Beta
-- [ ] Only uses subdomain path to fetch content from gateways (CidV1)
+- [x] Only uses gateways path to fetch content (CidV1)
+- [ ] Convert any CIDv0 to V1 and fethc using subdomains
 - [ ] Improve conditions to consider IPFS connected
 - [ ] Improve conditions to discard a connected gateway